mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 A head-to-toe suit with a ruthenium polymer coating supported by a sensor suite, allowing it to scan its surroundings and replicate the images at the proper perspectives.
 You gain a bonus Edge when performing Stealth tests to hide while wearing an active suit.

-{REMOVE ME} - Wireless bonus: The suit also raises your Defense by 2 thanks to improved hiding ability.

 **Full body armor**

 This armor is worn by military and security personnel around the world for heavy-duty jobs.
 It is styled for intimidation but includes an array of tactical holsters, pouches, and webbing for deadly efficiency.
 It’s going to draw attention, just so you know.
 The suit can be modified for environmental adaptation (hot or cold environments) or chemically sealed to completely protect the wearer from toxic environments and attacks.
 The suit comes with a helmet with a Capacity of 6 for vision or audio enhancements.